Health Education Building Project

 - 170,000 square feet, seven levels high on the corner of 39th Street and Rainbow Boulevard

-- Consists of administrative and faculty offices, learning sttudios, classrooms, student lounges, study rooms, clinical skills and simulation labs and retail spaces
+- Consists of administrative and faculty offices, learning studios, classrooms, student lounges, study rooms, clinical skills and simulation labs and retail spaces, including Paleterias Tropicana.

 - Modern interior design elements inspired by key facets of the building's purpose: connectivity, identity, a healthy and sustainable environment, and transparency